No mater how many incredibly scenic drives I experience around the world, there's always one…

-Why do it: Sorry kids… trips with your best girlfriends are often the most fun.
-Everyone can take care of themselves, the pressure tends to more low-key, and laughing so hard you pee your pants is way more fun than traveling with a two-year-old who might pee their pants just for the heck of it.
+Why do it: Sorry, kids… trips with your best girlfriends are often the most fun.
+Everyone can take care of themselves, the pressure tends to be more low-key, and laughing so hard you pee your pants is way more fun than traveling with a two-year-old who might pee their pants just for the heck of it.

 Where to stay: This is the perfect opportunity to rent a house or apartment.
 In a hotel, a group vacation feels disjointed.
-It’s fun to cook together, lounge in the living room, drink your coffee on the patio.
+It’s fun to cook together, lounge in the living room, and drink your coffee on the patio.
 When people want to go to sleep, they may retreat to their room while everyone else can keep hanging out in the main areas.

 How to level it up: Sign up for a group experience ahead of time.
-Whether it’s wine tasting with a driver (much more enjoyable that way!), a group yoga class, or hiring a tarot card reader, it’s nice to have a few things in place so you’re not constantly needing to make decisions in the moment.
-Nothing worse than constantly having the, “I don’t know, what do you want to do?” conversation.
+Whether it’s wine tasting with a driver (much more enjoyable that way!), a group yoga class, or hiring a tarot card reader, it’s nice to have a few things in place so you’re not constantly needing to make decisions at the moment.
+Nothing worse than constantly having the “I don’t know, what do you want to do?” conversation.

 Fun idea: Ask everyone to bring a favorite product or treat for a gift exchange.
 It doesn’t have to be fancy.
-I love learning about the products my friends are currently into– anything from lip balm and books, to awesome socks or their favorite locally roasted coffee.
+I love learning about the products my friends are currently into– anything from lip balm and books to awesome socks or their favorite locally roasted coffee.
 That way, you can bring home a little souvenir that reminds you of your favorite people, not necessarily the place you visited.

 A Multi-generational Girls Trip

 You’ve probably talked about taking an all-ladies trip with your family… stop talking, start doing!

 Why do it: Whether it’s a trip with your sisters and mom or a multi-generational vacation that includes cousins and aunts, getting everyone together will lend itself to incredible memories you’ll cherish forever.